 According to the U.S. Department of Justice, 30% of the nation’s adult population has a criminal record.
 Advocates of the new law claim that private employers are privileged to these records based on reports provided by background screening companies.
 Due to current overcrowding at state prisons throughout California, tens of thousands of prisoners will be released, and will be seeking gainful employment.
-San Francisco District Attorney George Gascon explains that “How we work the reentry process is going to be very critical.”
+San Francisco District Attorney George Gascon explains that the way in which we “work the reentry process” will be very crucial.

-With an increase in discrimination claims brought to the Equal Employment Opportunity Commission by consumers, legislation like this one will likely continue to become more prevalent and adopted by other states/municipalities.
+With an increase in discrimination claims brought to the Equal Employment Opportunity Commission (EEOC) by consumers, legislation like this one will likely continue to become more prevalent and adopted by other states and/or municipalities.